ctu-mrs/mrs_simulation/README.md

-# mrs_simulation repository
+# MRS simulation

+## Overview
-Support for spawning vehicles into gazebo simulation.
+Support for spawning vehicles into Gazebo simulation, where user can select from multiple UAV platforms.
+This platforms can be additionaly equipped with several sensors (rangefinders, 2d lidars, stereo cameras etc.).

+## Usage

+> :warning: **If you are not using this repository together with the [mrs_uav_core](https://github.com/ctu-mrs/uav_core) repository**:
+>
+> * Alias `spawn_uav=rosrun mrs_simulation spawn` doesn't exist for you and then you have to write the whole command!
+> * The autocompletion will not be available for you either.

-## 1. Start of the Gazebo simulator
+### Start of the Gazebo simulator

 To start the prepared example of Gazebo world call: